Soojin-Lee0819/connectionsLab/Project1/Readme.md

   <img src="images/regioncode.png" width="1000">
   <br>

-Since the data is visualized directly from the json data, the country name is represented as a region code.
-This code is legible and efficient for the computer but not comprehsible for the users.
-Therefore, I wanted to change this region code to more legible form.
-Initial attempt was to change region codes to the flag icons.
-However, I couldn't find the dataset with all the flags around the world.
-Instead, I used **Intl.DisplayNames** https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DisplayNames to change the region code to the full region name.
+Since the data is visualized directly from the json data, the country name is saved as a region code.
+This code is legible and efficient for the computer, but it is not friendly for the users.
+At first, I thought it is kind of fun exercise to guess what country the two letter represents.
+However, after some play-testing, I found out that people find it very difficult to make understanding of what the region code represents.
+Therefore, I decided to change this region code to more legible form.
+Initial attempt was to change the region codes to the flag icons.
+However, I couldn't find the dataset with all flags around the world.
+Instead, I used **Intl.DisplayNames** https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DisplayNames to change the region code to full country name.

 <br>